-No important circumstances arose after the reporting period other than those mentioned under postclosing events.
+No important circumstances arose after the reporting period other than those mentioned under post-closing events.

-7 Information on the foreseeable evolution of the Group
+7 Information on the foreseeable evolution of the Company

-After the volume of investments made since March 2014, active property management capacity will be key in upcoming years.
+After the investment volume carried out since March 2014, active property management capacity will be key in upcoming years.

-This active management strategy will lead to an increase in current income and in profitability with respect to purchase price.
-All of this will be reflected in the increased value of the assets in our portfolio.
+This active management strategy will lead to an increase in current income and in the profitability with respect to the purchase price.
+All of this will be reflected in the greater value of the assets in our portfolio.

-The Group will, however, continue to analyse any investment opportunities that may be attractive and thus continue to generate value for its shareholders.
+The Company will, however, continue to analyse any investment opportunities that may be attractive and thus continue to generate value for its shareholders.

-With the appropriate reservations given the current situation, we believe that the Group will be in a position to continue making progress in 2022 and in subsequent years.
+Based on available information and the current business plans, we believe that the Company will be in a position to continue making progress in 2022 and in subsequent years.